-- · changing a flat tire

-- jump-starts

-- lock-out assistance

-- limited fuel delivery

-- towing of your disabled vehicle to the nearest Ford Motor Company dealership, or your selling dealer if within 35 miles (56.3 km) of the nearest Ford Motor Company dealership (one tow per disablement).
-Even non-warranty related tows, like accidents or getting stuck in the mud or snow, are covered (some exclusions apply, such as impound towing or repossession).
+- a flat tire change with a good spare (except Ford GT which has a tire inflation kit) - battery jump start - lock-out assistance (key replacement cost is the customer's responsibility) - fuel delivery (2.0 gallons [7.5L], maximum two occurrences within 12 month period) - towing of your disabled vehicle to the nearest Ford Motor Company dealership, or your selling dealer if within 35 miles (56.3 km) of the nearest Ford Motor Company dealership (one tow per disablement).
+Even non-warranty related tows, like accidents, are covered (some exclusions apply, such as impound towing or repossession).